 An increasing risk of unprotected IP addresses is replication by cybercriminals.
 Hackers can copy your IP address, then use it to access or download illegal content — which could then be traced back to you.

 Using a combination of IP addresses, GPS, Wi-Fi networks, and other systems, hackers can pinpoint your location.
 Using a VPN can help you cover your digital data trail.

 Shady characters might be able to take location tracking further and find your real home address based on your exposed IP address.
 A VPN changes your IP address location, disguising your real location and helping to protect you from identity theft.

 Attack your network

 Cybercriminals can use your IP address to launch targeted DDoS attacks against your network, generating massive amounts of fake traffic with the aim of crashing a targeted website.

 Keep your IP address away from prying eyes with AVG Secure VPN

 Go online with a secure VPN to reap the benefits of digital anonymity.
-Not only does a VPN hide your IP address, it also encrypts your internet traffic.
-That means you can bank, shop, and browse in peace without worrying about hackers or anyone else being able to see what you’re doing.
-And by using a VPN server in the location of your choice, you can stream content from back home even when you’re traveling abroad.
+Not only does a VPN hide your IP address by letting you connect through a variety of VPN server locations around the world, it also encrypts your internet traffic.
+That means you can bank, shop, and browse without worrying about hackers or anyone else watching you.

-AVG Secure VPN is your ticket to a safer and more private internet experience.
-Designed to hide your IP address and protect your anonymity online no matter what device you use, AVG Secure VPN gives you instant access to military-grade encryption and streaming-optimized servers in over 50 locations around the globe.
-Give it a spin today risk-free with our free trial.
+AVG Secure VPN is your ticket to a safer and more private internet.
+Designed to hide your IP address and protect your anonymity no matter what device you use, AVG Secure VPN gives you instant access to military-grade encryption and streaming-optimized servers in over 50 locations around the globe.
+Give it a spin today, risk-free with our free trial.